 There are many rules for how different types of assets must be written off.
 The tax code dictates both absolute limits on some depreciation deductions, and over how many future years a business must spread its depreciation deductions for all asset purchases.
 Businesses, large and small, are affected by these provisions (IRC §§ 167, 168, and 179).

 Section 179 deductions.
 A valuable tax break creating an exception to the long-term write-off rules is found in IRC Section 179.
 A small business can write off in one year most types of its capital expenditures, up to a grand total of $500,000 in 2012 and 2013.
 These limits were approved under the tax law passed by Congress on January 1, 2013.
 This is subject to a phase-out after you reach $2,000,000 or more of eligible Section 179 expenditures.
 Some assets don't qualify for this deduction: real estate, inventory bought for resale, and property bought from a close relative.
 It's almost always a good idea to take full advantage of Section 179 when you can, unless your business doesn't have enough income to offset the deduction (the Section 179 deduction can't exceed your total taxable earnings).
-The Section 179 annual limit is scheduled to go down to $25,000 in 2014.
+The Section 179 annual limit went down to its original $25,000 amount in 2014.
+There is legislation to increase the limit for 2014.
+Watch for updates in this area.

 Repairs and Improvements